-The first of our local weekend getaways was to the town of Bidar (pronounced ‘bee-der’).
+The first of our local weekend getaways near Hyderabad was to the town of Bidar (pronounced ‘bee-der’).
 At a distance of about 150 km by road from Hyderabad, it was close enough to reach in a few hours, and far away enough to make it exciting.
-So after a little planning, we loaded up and headed out on a Friday morning for our weekend motorbike trip to Bidar.
+So after a little planning, we loaded up and headed out on a Friday morning for our two-wheeled Hyderabad to Bidar road trip.

 A quick heads-up: This post contains affiliate links, through which you can buy things if you like.
 If you do choose to buy something, I’ll get a small commission at zero extra cost to you.
 This helps me keep this blog running.
 No fear, the opinions expressed here are still my own.

 Also read: Six great day trips from Hyderabad

 The plan was to hit the Hyderabad-Mumbai highway at BHEL, follow the highway for about 100 km to Zaheerabad and then turn off the highway for the last 50 km to Bidar.
 Theoretically, it should’ve taken us about three hours to get there.
 And we might have, if we had left earlier in the morning.
 As it was, we started off at around 8:30 AM, and ran head-on into rush hour traffic towards the edge of town.
 We thought it would ease up once we got to Patancheru, but no such luck.
 We cursed our way through the traffic to Sangareddy, where we stopped for a late—and frustrated—breakfast.
 We’d already been on the road for about two hours by then, but had only covered about 50 km.
 Not a great start to our Hyderabad to Bidar road trip.

 If had left earlier in the morning, we might have made it in around three hours.